aflin/rampart/docs/source/rampart-server.rst

 req.websocketId
 """""""""""""""

-A unique number to identify the connection to the client.
+This variable is set to a unique number which may be used to identify the connection to the client.

 Example echo/chat server
 """"""""""""""""""""""""